-Established under the leadership of Secretary of Energy Ernest Moniz, Under Secretary for Science and Energy Lynn Orr, and Deputy Under Secretary for Science and Energy Adam Cohen, the program was developed and implemented by White House Fellow Teeb Al-Samarrai in collaboration with DOE Senior Advisors Kevin Doran and David Catarious.
+Established under the leadership of Secretary of Energy Ernest Moniz, Under Secretary for Science and Energy Lynn Orr, and Deputy Under Secretary for Science and Energy Adam Cohen, the program was developed and implemented by White House Fellow Teeb Al-Samarrai and DOE Senior Advisors Kevin Doran and David Catarious.
 Former Berkeley Lab Director Paul Alivisatos was an early and essential advocate for establishing a program to provide a system-wide perspective to exceptional and emerging National Lab leaders.

 OSELP is a program of the National Laboratory Directors’ Council, which comprises the leadership of the U.S. Department of Energy’s 17 National Laboratories.

 The Department of Energy’s 17 National Laboratories are powerhouses of science and technology whose researchers tackle some of the world’s toughest challenges.
 The Laboratories support scientists and engineers from academia, government, and industry with access to specialized equipment, world-class research facilities, and skilled technical staff.
 Together, they are working to solve some of the world’s greatest scientific challenges.